lightbend/paradox/docs/src/main/paradox/features/theming.md

  */
 ```

-## How to use themes
+### How to use themes

-Three possibilities are available to deal with themes:
+To use a theme you need to set `paradoxTheme` in your build.

+- If you want to use the default theme of paradox, you can use it by setting `paradoxTheme := Some(builtinParadoxTheme("generic"))`.
+Take a look at this [default theme](https://github.com/lightbend/paradox/tree/master/themes/generic/src/main/assets) to get an idea of how it looks like.
+- If you want to use an external theme, you can use it by setting `paradoxTheme := Some("organization" % "name" % "X.Y.Z")`.
+A good example of an external theme is the [Lightbend theme](https://github.com/typesafehub/paradox-theme-lightbend).

+### How to create themes

+If you don't want to use a predefined theme, or at least the entire theme, you can create one.
+You have three options:

-- Create a theme as an external repository
+- Create an external theme
-- Create a theme from scratch locally
+- Create a local template system
-- Modify an existing theme
+- Modify a theme

-### External theme
+#### External theme

 The [Lightbend theme](https://github.com/typesafehub/paradox-theme-lightbend) is a good example of what should look like a paradox theme repository.